24mm2/Flashing/README.md

 5. Check, in the lower right corner, that the circuit is inserted and detected by seeing this ![Inserted](images/inserted.png "Inserted") and _not_ this ![Not Inserted](images/not-inserted.png "Not Inserted")
 6. Click on the gear ![Gear](images/gear.png "Gear") to get to the flashing menu
 7. Flashing:![M flashing](images/mu-flashing.png "Mu flashing")
-   1. Choose the second tab `Firmware flasher`
+   1. Choose the second tab `ESP Firmware flasher`
    2. Select `ESP32` in the dropdown menu
-   3. Browse to your .bin file
+   3. `Browse` to your .bin file
    4. Click on `Erase & write firmware`

-> This method is easy, but slow way to flash firmware if you have several cores to flash.
-Below using [__esptool__](#esptool "Goto esptool instructions") you can flash much faster, but it is more complicated.
+> This method is easy, but a slow way to flash firmware if you have several cores to flash.
+Below using [ESPtool](#ESPtool "Goto ESPtool instructions") you can flash much faster, but it is more complicated.

-## esptool
+## ESPtool
+This is a command line tool, which means you have to use the terminal application to execute the flashing commands.
+This tool uses Python version 3 and Pip to install ESPtool.
+Some operating systems comes with Python installed by default, and the latest version of Python has Pip installed by default.
+It is beyond the scope of this help page to assist you installing Python and/or Pip, so it will be assumed this is already installed.

 ### Instructions
-1. Download and install Mu, following the instructions here: https://www.arduino.cc/en/software
+1. Open your Terminal application
+2. Install ESPtool: `pip3 install esptool`
+3. Download the .bin file you want to flash, as instructed in the repository that led you here.
+4. Assemble and insert the circuit into a USB port.
+You can limit that to the Core and the Interface, for faster turnaround.
+5. Optionally erase the core: ``
+6.

 ## Arduino